Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \put{} at -3 0

 \endpicture

-The subgroup $\widetilde{\Gamma}^{i-1}$ will be of most importance in our analysis: although it is not always nilpotent, the restriction of $\preceq$ to $\widetilde{\Gamma}^{i-1}$ will be shown to be Conradian.
+The subgroup $\widetilde{\Gamma}^{i-1}$ will be crucial for our analysis: although it is not always nilpotent, the restriction of $\preceq$ to $\widetilde{\Gamma}^{i-1}$ will be shown to be Conradian.
 Thus, dynamically, it will play the role played by the nilpotent radical in the finite-rank case.
-We like to think it as a kind of {\em Conradian sckeleton} of $(\Gamma, \preceq)$.
+We like to think of it as a kind of {\em Conradian skeleton} of $(\Gamma, \preceq)$.

 \vsp

 \begin{lem} {\em The order $\preceq$ restricted to $\widetilde{\Gamma}^{i-1}$ is Conradian.} \end{lem}